Implementation Readiness Assessment

 Policy demand and use Existence of policy frameworks, planning processes, and reporting commitments that create demand for ocean account outputs Are there national ocean or blue economy strategies?
 Does the country report on SDG 14?
 Are there active marine spatial planning processes?

-These dimensions correspond broadly to the capacity areas identified in Chapter 14 of the SEEA EA, which emphasises that the derivation of coherent indicators from accounts requires not only technical measurement capacity but also institutional arrangements that support regular data integration across environmental and economic domains[4].
-They also align with the five principles of the Global Statistical Geospatial Framework (GSGF), which stresses the importance of fundamental geospatial infrastructure, interoperability standards, and institutional cooperation for producing geospatially enabled statistics[5].
+These dimensions are consistent with the institutional and capacity-building considerations addressed in SEEA EA Chapters 14 (indicator derivation) and 15 (research agenda and implementation), which together emphasise that the derivation of coherent indicators from accounts requires not only technical measurement capacity but also institutional arrangements that support regular data integration across environmental and economic domains.[4]
+They also align with the five principles of the Global Statistical Geospatial Framework (GSGF), which stresses the importance of fundamental geospatial infrastructure, interoperability standards, and institutional cooperation for producing geospatially enabled statistics.[5]

 3.1.3 Readiness scoring rubric